Ashappp/FilmsListApi/README.md

 {
 statusCode: 200
 success: true,
-message: "file delete",
+message: "movie deleted",
 deleteMovie: {}
 });

 if error
 {
+err,
-statusCode: 400
+statusCode: 400,
 success: false,
-message: "file is not delete"
+message: "movie is not delete"
 };
 ```
 #create a new movie